 Camellia sinensis plant is originally cultivated in East Asia, this plant grows as large as a shrub or tree.
 Today, Camellia sinensis grows throughout Asia and parts of the Middle East and Africa.

 Camellia sinensis is a species of evergreen shrub or small tree whose leaves and leaf buds are used to produce tea.
 It is of the genus Camellia of flowering plants in the family Theaceae.
 Common names include “tea plant“, “tea shrub“.

 Camellia Sinensis is an evergreen shrub or small tree that is usually trimmed to below 2 m when cultivated for its leaves.
 It has a strong taproot.
 The flowers are yellow – white, 2,5 – 4 cm in diameter, with 7 to 8 petals.

-The leftovers - water content, which is less then 5% w/w, and the Extract - are usually processed as a powder containing inert processing aids to become suitable for a variety of uses ( tablets, capsules, dry mixes).
+Dry extracts: After the strong infusions have been concentrated to 40–50% solids (the catechin content is above 25% w/w), they are sprayed and then become dehydrated extract and powder.
+The leftovers – water content, which is less then 5% w/w, and the extract – are usually processed as a powder containing inert processing aids to become suitable for a variety of uses ( tablets, capsules, dry mixes).